Blog Posts in February 2018

 The Setup

-Assume you’re building two small data center fabrics (small because you have only a few hundred VMs and two because redundancy and IT auditors).
+Assume you’re building two small data center fabrics (small because you have only a few hundred VMs and two because of redundancy and IT auditors).

 read more see 5 comments